ahsan-aziz/Buffer-Overflow/README.md

 s.close()
 ```

 I am using the character list four times so that it crashes the application and it's easy for us to find these characters in stack.
 Now if we match the payload characters with the stack ones, nothing is escaped actually.
 So we don't have to worry about any bad characters, we can only remove the null bytes (x00) from the payload.

-If the application reject any character then we need to encode our paylaod, and the decoding would take place on the stack which need some extra bytes, so having some no operations (typically 16-bytes) is a good practice, it will also give some room for malicious code to get decoded, otherwise it may overflow to our return address.
+When an application rejects any character, the payload needs to be encoded, and the decoding would take place on the stack which needs some extra bytes, so having some no operations (typically 16-bytes) is a good practice, it will also give some room for malicious code to get decoded, otherwise it may overflow to our return address.

 ![bad](https://github.com/azizahsan/Buffer-Overflow/blob/master/bad.png?raw=true)

-So our payload can be look like follows:
+So our payload can look like follows:

 ```
 524 bytes of random string + return address + some no operations + malcious code

 ```

 As we can see in the memory dump that the address where ESP is pointing to is a good place to put our malicious code.
-So, we need to jump ESP, we cannot hardcode ESP's address as return address, we need to find a statement where we can jump which then jump to ESP.
-Makes sense?
+We just need to jump to the address where ESP is pointing, we cannot hardcode value of ESP address as return address in our code as it gets changed, we need to find a statement where we can jump to ESP.

-We can do this by using mona modules in immunity debugger, first step is to see which process has [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) turned off, to do that we type "!mona modules" in debugger:
+It can be done by using mona modules in immunity debugger, first step is to see which process has [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) turned off, to do that we type "!mona modules" in debugger:

 ![aslr](https://github.com/azizahsan/Buffer-Overflow/blob/master/aslr.png?raw=true)